 Løvstakken was actually my favourite of all of them.
 Perhaps is because I lived close to it, or maybe is because the views from the top reach the island of Sotra and the Atlantic Ocean.

 The time you need to accomplish the peak and coming back is in the average, as is it’s altitude.
 It’s not on the highest ones, nor in the lower ones.
 But it’s totally worthy.
 You’d go through a forest that is mossy at some points.
 You’d see little streams going downhill.
 And the view up there is simply the best, in my humble opinion.

 Getting to the starting point if you go by Bybanen (the tram), requires you to stop in Fantoft or in Sletten.
 Then you have to go on foot for about 30-40 minutes.
 The total length for the hike is 8.5km and a bit less than 4h.

 To do the Damsgårdsfjellet hike, you’d need to either walk to the bottom, go by car, or take a bus.
 The buses number 16 or 17, will take you there.
 You’d need to leave the bus at “Damsgård hovedgård” stop.

 It’s an easy hike, not too long and definitely not a very high one, but still nice to do.

-Coming here requires a bit more planification than most of the other options.
+Doing the Lyderhorn hike here requires a bit more planning than most of the other options.
 You’d need to get a bus, or to come with your own vehicle.
-You’re welcome to come by bycicle or by foot, just bare in mind that there are a few kilometers from town.
+You’re welcome to come by bicycle or by foot, just bare in mind that there are a few kilometers from town.
 It’s 6km from the city center (Blue Stone or the Fish Market).